 1417B 11 St. S.W., 403-370-4592, epiphaniechocolate.com

 This chocolate and candy shop has been in business for more than a century, so it’s safe to say it knows more than a thing or two about sweet treats.
 Stop by its Inglewood store to try the huge range of treats, which includes pretzel rods, enrobed and molded chocolates, peanut or coconut brittle, chocolate bark and more.

 Master chocolatier Bernard Callebaut is behind this chocolate company.
 If his name sounds familiar, it’s probably because he also founded the Chocolaterie Bernard Callebaut brand a few decades ago.
 At Master Chocolat, choose from individual chocolates, bars in white, milk or dark chocolate and other confections.
 You can pick up Master Chocolat treats at its Calgary Farmers’ Market stall or at various retailers around the city.

-We have a feeling The Chocolate Lab hears that its chocolates are "almost too pretty to eat" a lot.
+We have a feeling The Chocolate Lab hears that its chocolates are “almost too pretty to eat” a lot.
 But with these vibrant, colourful bonbons, the look is only part of what makes them so appealing.
-With flavours that incorporate ingredients like cherry-yuzu compote, speculoos Dutch cookie butter and Jamaican rum, they also taste as a good and unique as they look.
-Several of The Chocolate Lab's bonbons, including the Orange Dreamsicle, the L.L.
-Dean and the Lychee Rosé, have won awards at the International Chocolate Awards.
+With flavours that incorporate ingredients like strawberry white chocolate ganache, pink peppercorns and ginger syrup, they also taste as good and unique as they look.
+Several of The Chocolate Lab’s bonbons, including the Orange Dreamsicle, the Strawberry Lemonade and the Midnight Special, have won awards at the International Chocolate Awards.